Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Filtrations and lattices over diamonds

 \begin{theorem} Let $G/L$ be a connected linear algebraic group, let $[\mu]$ be a conjugacy class of cocharacters of $G_{\overline{L}}$.
-Suppose $X/\Spd(L[\mu])$ is a diamond and $\mc{G}^\bilatticed$ is a bi-latticed $G(\mbb{B}_\dR)$-torsor on $X$.
-The following are equivalent. \begin{enumerate} \item $\mc{G}^\bilatticed$ is good of type $[\mu]$. \item $\BB_1 \circ \mc{G}^\bilatticed$ is a filtered $G(\mc{O})$-torsor of type $[-\mu]$ \item $\BB_2 \circ \mc{G}^\bilatticed$ is a filtered $G(\mc{O})$-torsor of type $[\mu]$. \end{enumerate} \end{theorem} \begin{proof} The case that $X=\Spa(C,C^+)$ for $C/L([\mu])$ algebraically closed perfectoid is \Iref{theorem.good-equivalence-bilatticed}.
+Suppose $X/\Spd(L[\mu])$ is a diamond and $\mc{G}^\bilatticed$ is a bilatticed $G(\mbb{B}_\dR)$-local system on $X$.
+The following are equivalent. \begin{enumerate} \item $\mc{G}^\bilatticed$ is good of type $[\mu]$. \item $\BB_1 \circ \mc{G}^\bilatticed$ is a filtered $G(\mc{O})$-local system of type $[\mu^{-1}]$ \item $\BB_2 \circ \mc{G}^\bilatticed$ is a filtered $G(\mc{O})$-local system of type $[\mu]$. \end{enumerate} \end{theorem} \begin{proof} The case that $X=\Spa(C,C^+)$ for $C/L([\mu])$ algebraically closed perfectoid is \Iref{theorem.good-equivalence-bilatticed}.
 For the general case, it is now immediate that (2) or (3) implies (1) in general, since (1) can be checked at geometric points.
 The other direction follows also from the case of geometric points by working locally on an affinoid perfectoid $\Spa(R,R^+)$ and arguing as in \cite[Proposition 19.4.2]{scholze:berkeley} (the key statement to verify being that the associated graded pieces for any representation of $V$ are $\mc{O}$-local systems rather than just $\mc{O}$-modules). \end{proof}